Słupca Lake: Tourism activities

 Recently however, the lake's popularity declined after its waters had been declared inappropriate for swimming.
 Despite a number of authorities-led actions to promote the lake, both business and tourists lost interest in the lake's development.
 Currently, it is a popular angling site thanks to a considerable population of fresh water fish such as carp, eel, perch and roach fish.
 Jogging, walks and cycling are among most popular activities along the shoreline for the locals.
-Located there, is a popular disco hall 'Matrix' opened almost every day, and catering to most everybody's taste, with refreshments, international food, drinks and of course good music.